tdda/tdda/tdda/gentest/examples/r-examples/README.md

 * Alternatively, you can edit the test yourself, but this will require you to write one or more exclusion patterns, as Gentest did.
 They can, however, be simpler.
-One possibiity is to use `ignore_substrings`, which ignores lines that contain the subtrings given.
+One possibility is to use `ignore_substrings`, which ignores lines that contain the substrings given.

     def test_plots2_pdf(self):
         ignores = [